Caln Township, Pennsylvania

 Atop of a hill overlooking Coatesville and located in Caln, the historic Coatesville VA Medical Center (a major Veterans Administration hospital) provides care to approximately 20,000 veterans in the region annually.
 Brandywine Hospital, which resided in Caln Township, was abruptly closed in January 2022 by West Reading-based Tower Health after systemwide financial difficulties.
 The hospital primarily served northwestern Chester County.

 Caln Township is part of Coatesville Area School District (CASD).
 The western end of the township along U.S. Business 30 is sometimes referred to as the Village of Caln.
-Historically, there were places referred to as Reeceville (northwestern corner), Ingleside (between Caln and Thorndale), Bondsville (north of Thorndale), and Galagherville (between Thorndale and Downingtown) within the township.
-The names of these communities have since fallen out of usage except for local road names and CASD’s Reeceville Elementary School.
+Historically, there were places referred to as Reeceville (northwestern corner), Ingleside (between Caln and Thorndale), Bondsville (north of Thorndale), and Galagherville between Thorndale and Downingtown in the township.
+The names of these communities have since fallen out of usage, except for local road names and CASD's Reeceville Elementary School.

 History

 The Caln Meeting House was listed on the National Register of Historic Places in 1984.
-Carver Court, a historically African American housing development built in 1944, was listed on the National Register of Historic Places in 2016.
+Carver Court, a historically African American housing development completed in 1944, was listed on the National Register of Historic Places in 2016.